-- Never remove more than one-third of the leaf surface (grass blade) with each cutting.
+Never remove more than one-third of the leaf tissue (grass blade) with each cutting.

-- Avoid scalping areas of your lawn.
-If certain areas are regularly scalped you may need your lawn leveled.
+Avoid scalping your lawn.
+If you notice certain areas are regularly scalped you may need your lawn leveled.

-- Adjust mowing height.
-Keep it taller during the growing season to promote deeper roots.
-And shorter in the winter to help it store more heat.
+Adjust mowing height.
+Keep it shorter during the growing season to promote deeper roots and lateral growth.
+And longer in the winter to help it store more heat.

 Mow when the grass is dry.
-Cutting a wet lawn doesn’t hurt the grass, but also doesn’t give the best results.
+Cutting a wet lawn doesn’t necessarily hurt the grass, but it also doesn’t give your lawn the best results.

-- Mulch clippings.
-Mulching works best with grass that is mowed frequently and when no more than one-third of the grass blade has been removed.
+Mulch clippings.
+Mulching works best with grass that is mowed regularly and when no more than one-third of the grass blade has been removed.
 Longer grass needs to be mulched a second time after it has been cut, and the clippings have been given a chance to dry out.